Antosser/boggle-helper-rs/README.md

 # Boggle helper
-Prints out every word in a boggle board relativly fast OR autoclicks in an online game
+Prints out every word in a boggle board relativly fast OR autoselects the words in an online game

 ## Installation
 1. Download the executabe from the latest release.